rayane-krachni/Fatura/README.md

 ## Tools used

-[x] sqflite as Local DataBase.
+1 - sqflite as Local DataBase.
-2- Provider For the state management.
+2 - Provider For the state management.
-3- Pdf package to export the invoice.
+3 - Pdf package to export the invoice.

 ### Main Features

 1- Authentification
 2- Create /Edit /Delete many objects.
 3- Calculation affected
 4- Generate Invoices